ccheetham/dotnet-sbom-spike/README.md

 * runs `dotnet build`
 * runs `dotnet publish`
 * stores deps files in the app project's `deps` dir (more details to follow)
-* runs the local syft buildpack (more detailed to follow)
+* runs the spike's local syft buildpack (more detailed to follow)
 * downloads the image SBOMs to the `sboms/APPNAME` dir

 The local syft buildpack simply iterates over the files in the `deps` dir, creating a layer and SBOMs for each.